Suhail0206327/software-testing/README.md

 (geeksforgeeks)

 There are different type of security testings like Vulnerability scanning, risk assesment, security scanning , peniteration testing etc....
 Lets dive more into peniteration testing.

+## Peniteration testing

+It is also called as pen testing.
+In general peniteration testing is a method to analys the security of computer sytems, web applicaitons or networks by stimulating some real world attacks.
+The main objective is to find the vulnerable entry points and security weakness of the system